surniaulula/wpsso/readme.txt

 = Version 3.4 =

 * **New Features**
-	* Added a "Social Img" column to the post / page, user, category and tag editing lists (including WooCommerce products, categories, and tags) with a thumbnail of the first Facebook / Open Graph image.
+	* Added a "Social Image" column to the post / page, user, category and tag editing lists (including WooCommerce products, categories, and tags) with a thumbnail of the first Facebook / Open Graph image.
 * **Improvements**
-	* Refactored the WooCommerce module by removing the Open Graph image meta tags and hooking into a new 'wpsso_attached_image_ids' filter instead (Pro version).
+	* Refactored the WooCommerce module by removing the Open Graph image meta tags and hooking into the 'wpsso_attached_image_ids' filter instead (Pro version).
 * **Bugfixes**
 	* Fixed a false warning on admin editing pages for a missing Open Graph image meta tag from video preview images.
+	* Fixed CSS ID name for the admin image dimension warning.
 * **Developer Notes**
 	* Added new `WpssoUtil::force_default_image()` and `WpssoUtil::force_default_author()` methods to check if the default image/author is being forced on index /archive webpages.
 	* Added a new `SucomUtil::is_post_page()` method to complement the existing `SucomUtil::is_term_page()` and `SucomUtil::is_author_page()` methods.